Property Tax And Assessments: What They Are And How They’re Calculated

 How Are Property Taxes Calculated?

-The exact way property taxes are calculated can vary.
+The exact way property taxes work and how they are calculated can vary.
 However, regardless of the exact parameters, real estate taxes are generally considered an ad valorem tax, which is just fancy Latin speak for being based on the value of something – in this case your home and property.
 The assessed value of your home for property tax purposes could match your home’s actual value, but that isn’t necessarily the case.
 Many states employ a lower assessment ratio when calculating tax assessments.
 For example, a state might only tax your property based on 50% of its actual value.